Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Simulations

+In scenario 1, both the response and working models fit well the data.
+In this case, all estimators perform well, except for the naive estimator, with RB values close to zero and RSd values of about 5\%.

+In scenario~2, the response model is misspecified.
+Estimators $\widehat{t}_{imp}$ and $\widehat{t}_{qma,\pi}$ perform the best among all considered estimators.
+Even if the quasi-model-assisted estimator $\widehat{t}_{qma,\pi}$ uses the misspecified response model, it performs as well as the imputed estimator $\widehat{t}_{imp}$ which is unaffected by the misspecification as it does not rely on the estimated response model.
+Both estimators show comparable relative bias (RB less than $\approx 2.5\%$) and relative standard deviation (RSd less than $\approx 6\%$).

+In scenario 2, the figures in Table~\ref{table1:simulateddata} reveal that the NWA estimator $\widehat{t}_{NWA}$ performs better when the response probabilities are estimated using the $K$-nearest neighbors method (RB of 4.4\%, RSd of 8.1\%) than when the response probabilities are estimated using calibration or maximum likelihood (RB and RSd of about 20\%).
+This difference is probably explained by the fact that $K$-nearest neighbor does not rely on an assumed functional form for the response probabilities and instead estimates it non-parametrically.
+Calibration or maximum likelihood rely on an assumed functional form for the response probabilities that is misspecified in this scenario.
+With the $K$-nearest neighbor, only the variables are misspecified, with calibration and maximum likelihood the functional form and the auxiliary variables are.
+We noticed a similar phenomenon in terms of MAE, see Table~\ref{table2}.

+In scenario~3, the working model is misspecified.
+Estimator $\widehat{t}_{NWA}$ provides the best results, which is explained by the fact that the response model is well specified.
+The quasi-model-assisted estimator $\widehat{t}_{qma,\pi}$ shows overall good performance, depending on the method used to estimate the working model, with RB between 1\% and 6\% and RSd between 6\% and 8\%.
+In contrast, the imputed estimator $\widehat{t}_{imp}$ exhibits larger RB (10\%--18\%) and RSd (12\%--19\%) due to the misspecified working model.

+Estimator $\widehat{t}_{qma ,\pi}$ shows a RB overall smaller in scenario~2 than in scenario~3, with a RB between 0\% and 2\% in the former and between 1\% and 6\% in the latter.
+This difference may be explained by the fact that the conditions under which $\widehat{t}_{qma, \pi}$ is asymptotically unbiased are stronger when the working model is misspecified (scenario 3) than when the response model is misspecified (scenario 4).
+More details are given in Appendix~\ref{Appendix:DR}.

+Finally, in scenario~4, both the response and working models are misspecified.
+In this case, the quasi-model-assisted estimator $\widehat{t}_{qma,\pi}$ generally performs comparably to $\widehat{t}_{imp}$ and outperforms $\widehat{t}_{NWA}$ in terms of RB and RSd.
+Interestingly, in this scenario $\widehat{t}_{NWA}$ performs the best when the response probabilities are estimated using the $K$-nearest neighbors method.
+A possible reason is that this method is based on a non-parametric estimation of the functional function for the response probabilities and relies on only one wrong model (whereas $\widehat{t}_{qma,\pi}$ relies on two wrong models).

-The general conclusion of the simulation study is that the proposed estimator $\widehat{t}_{m_r,\widehat{p}}$ globally performs as well or better than estimators $\widehat{t}_{NWA}$, $\widehat{t}_{imp}$, and $\widehat{t}_{naive}$ even when one or both of the working model and the nonresponse model is or are misspecified.
-Our estimators hence provides security against model misspecification and greater confidence in the total estimator.
+The general conclusion of this simulation study is that the quasi-model-assisted estimator $\widehat{t}_{qma,\pi}$ performs as well as or better than $\widehat{t}_{NWA}$, $\widehat{t}_{imp}$, and $\widehat{t}_{naive}$, regardless of whether one or both of the response and working models are misspecified.
+This class of estimators thus provides robustness against model misspecification and greater reliability for estimating population total.